nih-cfde/organization/GitHubUsage.md

 ### Referencing Issues

-1. See [Accessing Repository Issues](GitHubUsage.md#accessing-repository-issues) for instructions to access issues in a GitHub repository or see [Accessing Repository Pull Requests](GitHubUsage.md#accessing-repository-pull-requests)
+1. See [Accessing Repository Issues](GitHubUsage.md#accessing-repository-issues) for instructions to access issues in a GitHub repository or see [Accessing Repository Pull Requests](GitHubUsage.md#accessing-repository-pull-requests) for instructions to access Pull Requests.
 2. Select the issue or pull request you want to comment on.
 <img src="/images/repo-issue-list.png" alt="Repo Issues List" width="400"/>
 3. Use the `#` symbol in the comment box to get a drop down of open issues in the repository.
 You can also type the issue number if known.